-MPH students at SPHHP have been helping local health departments across the state respond to the COVID-19 crisis with since March.
-Students Arline Matias, Rebecca Hoelzl, Madeline Toczek and Justin Rokisky, Jr., are working with five county health departments that span the western region of the state, all the way to Long Island.
-They’re completing epidemiologic summaries, arranging for COVID-19 testing, placing and monitoring individuals in quarantine or isolation, and communicating state and federal guidance to providers and the public.
+MPH students at SPHHP have been helping local health departments across the state respond to the COVID-19 crisis since March.
+Students Arline Matias, Rebecca Hoelzl, Madeline Toczek, and Justin Rokisky, Jr., are working with five county health departments that span the western region of the state, all the way to Long Island.
+They’re completing epidemiologic summaries, arranging for COVID-19 testing, placing and monitoring individuals in quarantine or isolation, and communicating state and federal guidelines to providers and the public.

 Additional MPH students are working at Erie County Medical Center (ECMC) to help with COVID-19-related efforts.
 Some answered a call to volunteer with ECMC’s Planning and Logistic Team, helping with the vaccine roll-out to frontline health care workers and first responders.
 Others are working as interns on other pandemic-related endeavors.